Tackle

 I travel light, one rod, one reel and one floating line.
 I like a long rod and a simple click-and-pawl reel.
 I only use Hardy fly reels because I like the traditional designs and materials.
 I don’t like the current fashion for large arbour, plastic reels.
 I bought my first Hardy Marquis in 1973 and it is still a delight to use.
-It was very expensive but I have had nearly 50 years of enjoyment, that is excellent value for money.
+It was very expensive but I have had over 50 years of enjoyment, that is excellent value for money.

 In 1980 I bought a Hardy Marquis #6.
 Both of these reels were made in the UK from high grade aluminium.
 I recently bought a Hardy Duchess.
 It is also made in England and has the same simple click and pawl design of the Marquis.